jellyfin/jellyfin-mpv-shim/CONTRIBUTING.md

      - Note: `player.py` is where the actual response is created.
  - `utils.py` - Contains the playback profile and various utilities for other modules.
  - `win_utils.py` - Implements window management workarounds for Windows.
- - `display_mirror` - Package that implements the full-screen disaply mirroring.
+ - `display_mirror` - Package that implements the full-screen display mirroring.
+ - `webclient_view` - Package that implements the webclient UI.
+(The actual webclient is a [separate repo](https://github.com/iwalton3/jellyfin-web).)

 ## Building the Project